-A conventional loan is a mortgage issued by a private lender, and is not insured by a government agency such as the Federal Housing Administration, Veterans Affairs, or U.S. Department of Agriculture.
-Conventional loans are the most common type of mortgage.
-They typically cost less than FHA loans, but the lending requirements are stricter, so they are more difficult to get.
+A conventional loan is a mortgage from a private lender that isn’t insured by a government agency such as the Federal Housing Administration, Department of Veterans Affairs, or Department of Agriculture.
+Conventional loans typically cost less than FHA loans, and don’t always require mortgage insurance.
+However, conventional loans also have stricter eligibility requirements, so they can be more difficult to get.

 How does a conventional mortgage work?

-A conventional mortgage is, like most mortgages, used to buy or refinance a home.
+A conventional loan is, like most mortgages, used to buy or refinance a home.

 Types of Conventional Loans

-Conventional mortgage loans come in two main types: conforming and nonconforming.
+Conventional loans come in two main types: conforming and nonconforming.

-Conforming loans meet federal requirements that allow government-sponsored enterprises — like Fannie Mae and Freddie Mac — to guarantee the loan.
+Conforming mortgages meet federal requirements that allow Fannie Mae and Freddie Mac — government-sponsored enterprises — to guarantee the loan.
 Fannie and Freddie do this by buying mortgages from lenders.
-They either hold those mortgages in a portfolio or repackage them into securities that are sold to investors on what’s called the secondary mortgage market.
-That frees up cash for lenders to make more home loans.
+They either hold those mortgages in their portfolios or repackage them into securities that are sold to investors on what’s called the secondary mortgage market.
+That frees up cash for lenders to extend more home loans.

-The defining characteristic of conforming loans is they do not exceed the FHFA’s maximum loan amount, which is revised each year.
-The FHFA sets a default limit that applies to most places in the United States, and a high-cost limit for areas where market prices for homes are significantly higher.
+The defining characteristic of conforming loans is they don’t exceed the Federal Housing Finance Agency’s maximum loan amount.
+The FHFA sets a default limit that applies to most places in the United States, and a high-cost limit for areas where market prices for homes are higher.

-Fannie and Freddie also set eligibility standards for borrowers, including debt-to-income ratio, credit history, and credit score requirements.
-Lenders may have additional requirements and request other documentation as well.
+Fannie and Freddie also set eligibility standards for borrowers, including debt-to-income ratio and credit score requirements.
+Individual lenders may have other requirements and request additional documentation.

-Most nonconforming loans fall into the category of jumbo loans.
-They can go up to $2 million, though borrowers will need very good credit and a high income to qualify.
+Many nonconforming loans fall into the category of jumbo loans.
+These can go up to $2 million, though borrowers need good credit and a large down payment to qualify.

 Conventional Loan Requirements: How Do You Qualify?

 Your credit score is a number that represents your borrowing risk for lenders.
-Using the FICO system, credit scores range between 300 and 850.
-Borrowers need a credit score of at least 620 to qualify for a conventional loan, though scores as high as 720 are required in some cases.
+A credit score is a number that tells lenders how likely a borrower is to repay a loan, based on their previous experiences with credit.
+Using the FICO system, most credit scores range between 300 and 850.
+Borrowers need a credit score of at least 620 to qualify for a conventional loan.
 Individual lenders may have additional requirements.

 Your debt-to-income ratio is a percentage calculated by adding up your monthly debt obligations and dividing the sum by your total monthly income before taxes.

 Your income is examined in multiple ways when you apply for a mortgage.
-In addition to DTI, lenders will look at your total income to determine whether you can afford the projected monthly payment.
-There’s no minimum income to qualify for a conventional mortgage, but it’s often easiest to get approved if you have W-2s from employers and several years of tax returns proving steady income.
+Lenders look at your total income to determine whether you can afford the projected monthly payment.
+There’s no minimum income requirement to get a conventional mortgage, but it’s often easiest to get approved if you can prove that you’re earning steady income.

 Conforming loans require borrowers to make a down payment.
 Fannie and Freddie both have programs that allow buyers to put down as little as 3%.
 If you don’t qualify, you’ll need to put down 5% or more.
-Exactly how much you need to put down varies by lender, but buyers who put down less than 20% of the sale price typically must pay for PMI.
+Exactly how much you need for a down payment can vary, but buyers who put down less than 20% of the home purchase price typically must pay for private mortgage insurance.

-A larger down payment reduces the amount you need to borrow to buy a home.
-If you’re struggling to get approval for a mortgage, consider saving up a larger down payment to increase your odds.
-Larger down payments also lower your monthly payment and may help you qualify for a lower interest rate.
+A larger down payment reduces both the amount you need to borrow to buy a home and the size of your monthly payment.
+If you’re struggling to get approval for a mortgage, consider saving up for a larger down payment to increase your odds.
+Putting more money down also could help you get a lower interest rate.

 Advantages and Disadvantages of Conventional Loans

 While conventional loans are the most common type of mortgage, they aren’t the best option for everyone.
-Consider the different pros and cons when shopping for a mortgage.
+Consider the different pros and cons when shopping around.

 Advantages of a conventional mortgage

-- Widely available: You can find a conventional loan through most major banks, credit unions, and online lenders.
+- Widely available.
+You can find a conventional loan through most major banks, credit unions, and other types of lenders.

 Disadvantages of a conventional mortgage

-- Higher credit score requirement: Conventional loans generally require higher credit scores compared with loans from government programs, including FHA and VA loans.
+- Stricter credit score requirement.
+Conventional loans generally require higher credit scores compared with mortgages backed by government programs, so it can be more difficult to qualify.

 Conventional Loans vs. FHA Loans